Amos Chapter Six

 Amos 6:4

-You lie on beds adorned with ivory and lounge on your couches.
-You dine on choice lambs and fattened calves.
+You lie on beds of ivory and lounge sprawled out on your couches, dining on meat from lambs in the flock and from calves fattened in stalls.

 Now, Amos gives us more details about what was going on with the high society folks of the northern kingdom.
 Here, we see the first of three sins which is gluttony.
 The rich folks were living it up and had forgotten the poor and the fact that all they had was a gift from God.
 The gluttony even extended into sexual immorality.
 They basically had the attitude that they earned and deserved this lifestyle even though it was contrary to the ways of God.
 They did their "religious duties" but did not let God into the rest of their lives.
 This is similar to what is happening in our world today where many people do their "religious duties" on a Sunday and then its all about them the other six days of the week.